jgkramer/jgkramer.github.io/_drafts/2022-10-28-My-Electricity-Usage.md

 ## Applying the Cost of Plans

 Last, I apply the cost per kWh under both the fixed rate plan (which I use) and the TOU plan (which I do not).

-First, consumption.
-As shown in the previous section, a Nevada residential customer basically has two modes: non-summer (October through April) when there is no air conditioning use and consumption is roughly flat, and the four summer months, with varying degree of air conditioning generating significantly different electricity consumption.
-Unlike my colder-climate home in Connecticut, which required meaningful winter heating supplied by electric compressors, the winter did not contain a second surge of electricity use.

 Note that peak electricity represents only a small fraction of total consumption (15%).
 This reflects: (1) only 4 months include peak times, (2) those times are only 6 out of 24 hours a day and (3) weekends are excluded entirely.